 |Brussels sprouts||85.0 mg||43.0 g|

-Bright red and cute looking tomatoes are also a common and rich source of Vitamin C. Sun dried tomatoes are particularly high in this nutrient.
+Bright red and cute looking tomatoes are also a common and best source of Vitamin C. Sun dried tomatoes are particularly high in this nutrient.

 100 grams of tomatoes contains more than 100 mg of Vitamin C in it.
 This equals to 170% of our daily Vitamin C requirement.
 They can be added to sandwiches and salads apart from its typical use in curries and food preparations.